Protein Calculator – How To Calculate Protein Intake

 Does protein burn belly fat?

 Protein may be useful for losing belly fat.
-According to one study, people who consume more and better quality protein have significantly less abdominal fat (5).
-Another study found that eating protein is associated with much lower chances of women gaining abdominal fat over the course of 5 years (6).
+According to one study, people who consume adequate amounts of better-quality protein have significantly less abdominal fat (6).
+Another study found that eating protein is associated with much lower chances of women gaining abdominal fat over the course of 5 years (7).

 Are bananas full of protein?

-Bananas have a low protein content with less than 1.5 g per medium banana.
+Bananas have a low protein content with less than 1.5 g per medium-sized banana.

 Is peanut butter high in protein?

 Compared to the majority of other plant foods, peanut butter offers a significant amount of protein.
-100 g of peanut butter contains 22.5 g of protein (7).
+Two tablespoons of peanut butter contains 5-6 grams of protein and 100 g of peanut butter contains 22.5 g of protein (8).

 Does protein burn fat without exercise?